HughP/MLKA-Bash-data/README.md

 ##Roadmap

-* 0.3 Eventually I would like to check for dependencies and install them if needed.
-This script plus wget(not included on OS X by default) or curl (works on OSX by default) should work: http://stackoverflow.com/questions/592620/check-if-a-program-exists-from-a-bash-script
+- [ ] 0.1 Process and compute Wikipedia, Keyboard layouts, and James texts.
+- [x] 0.3 Check for dependencies exit script if not present.
+ - [ ] 0.3.5 Install dependencies if needed.
+- [ ] 0.4 Hook up carpalx

-* 0.4 Consider switching from CSVfix to [CSVkit](https://github.com/onyxfish/csvkit) the commands are not the same.
+- [ ] 0.5 Consider switching from CSVfix to [CSVkit](https://github.com/onyxfish/csvkit) the commands are not the same.
 But it seems the power is better with CSVkit.
 CSVkit is on github but is not in a brew tap.
 A fuller analysis should be done by looking at the issues and features.
 Documentation is here: http://csvkit.readthedocs.org/en/0.9.1/

 ##Notes